AsiakN/Fire-and-Smoke-detection-system/README.md

 # Fire-and-Smoke-detection-system
-A system built an ATS8951
+A system built on ATS8951